Moffefe/MycoBox/docs/zigbee.md

                    └── Heating Mat
 ```

-or a compatible multi-outlet device:
+or one compatible multi-outlet device:

 ```text
 MycoBox